 In the preamble to the final rule, FinCEN acknowledges that a relatively small proportion of a mutual fund's underlying customers purchase their shares directly from the fund and instead, "the great majority of mutual fund investors purchase shares through an intermediary, such as a securities broker-dealer, and therefore the mutual fund has no direct relationship with them."
 FinCEN further notes that of all the legal entity customers of a mutual fund, "a significant number are typically financial intermediaries (e.g., securities broker-dealers), most of which are regulated" and "any legal entities that are direct customers of a fund, and not any type of intermediary, would comprise a relatively small portion of its direct customers."
 Nonetheless, both intermediary and non-intermediary customers are subject to a mutual fund's AML program, which requires the application of risk-based due diligence.
-In this regard, FinCEN expects that non-intermediary legal entity customers for due diligence purposes.
+In this regard, FinCEN expects that non-intermediary legal entity customers of mutual funds would be subject to a different risk assessment than intermediary customers for due diligence purposes.